JensKnipper/personal-blog/_posts/2022-05-30-receiving-emails-in-java.md

             }
         }
     }
+{% endhighlight %}

+The `getNewMails` method gets all the messages in the folder.
+An if condition is used to only process unseen messages.
+Afterwards the message is set to seen.
+Keep in mind that no data is beeing deleted.
+When processing big volumes of mails your folder gets bigger quite fast.
+You might want to delete messages to keep the mail processing short.
+The code uses a for loop to avoid race conditions.
+In case there are multiple mail clients connected mails are not processed multiple times.

+{% highlight java %}
     private List<Mail> getNewMails(Folder emailFolder) throws MessagingException {
         List<Mail> mails = new ArrayList<>();
         for (Message message : emailFolder.getMessages()) {